Authentication

 environment variable .

-If this is not possible, you can also login via the Buf CLI (assuming BUF_TOKEN
+If this isn't possible, you can also login via the Buf CLI (assuming BUF_TOKEN

 is set):